Stefan Maierhofer

-Stefan Maierhofer (born 16 August 1982) is an Austrian professional footballer who plays as a striker.
-Currently a free agent, he last played for Würzburger Kickers.
+Stefan Maierhofer (born 16 August 1982) is an Austrian former professional footballer who played as a striker.
+He last played for Würzburger Kickers.
 Between 2008 and 2011, he made 19 appearances for the Austria national team, scoring one goal.

 Maierhofer failed to make the grade with German giants Bayern Munich, making just two first team appearances.
 After spells with second division teams TuS Koblenz and Greuther Fürth he returned to his homeland with Rapid Wien.
 He enjoyed the best goalscoring form of his career here, which earned him a move to English Premier League club Wolverhampton Wanderers in 2009, where he made just ten appearances before returning to Austria.